nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServerAgs.md

 If you’ve been using Availability Groups, you’re familiar with the process of replica seeding (sometimes called initializing, preparing, or data synchronization).
 Seeding is a size of data operation, copying data from a primary replica to one or more secondary replicas.
 This is required before joining a database to an Availability Group.
 You can seed a replica with backup and restore, or with automatic seeding, each of which present their own challenges.
 Regardless of which method you use, the seeding operation can take an extended amount of time.
 The time it takes to seed a replica is based on the database's size, network, and storage speed.
 If you have multiple replicas, then seeding all of them is N times the fun!

-But what if I told you that you could seed your Availability Group replicas from a storage-based snapshot and that the reseeding process can be nearly instantaneous?
+But what if we told you that you could seed your Availability Group replicas from a storage-based snapshot and that the reseeding process can be nearly instantaneous?

 In addition to saving you time, this process saves your database systems from the CPU, network, and disk consumption that comes with using either automatic seeding or backups and restores to seed.